1917 San Salvador earthquake: Volcanic eruption

-At the San Salvador volcano, eruptive activity occurred after the second shock, at 20:11.
-A fracture formed on the northwest flank of the Boquerón cone in the San Salvador volcano crater.
-The fissure later evolved into smaller craters.
-Lava erupted from the vent and flowed outwards in the direction of Sitio del Niño.
-The eruption produced an ash cloud and lava flow extended some 8 km along the northern slopes of San Salvador.
-The eruption was the largest since 1671, and was possibly triggered by the earthquakes disrupting plumbing within the magma chamber.
+The San Salvador volcano began to erupt at 20:11.
+Rated a 3 on the volcanic explosivity index, it was the volcano's largest eruption in nearly 250 years.
+The eruption was possibly triggered by the earthquakes disrupting plumbing within the magma chamber; beginning with a fissure vent forming on the northwest flank of the Boquerón cone in the volcano crater.
+The fissure later evolved into smaller craters, lava emerged and flowed in the direction of Sitio del Niño.
+The lava flow extended some 8 km along the northern slopes of San Salvador, and was accompanied by an eruption cloud.
 About 6 km north of the vent, the lava flows buried a section of railroad.

-The eruption caused the Boquerón crater lake to evaporate and form a cinder cone in the crater named Boqueroncito—it ejected material up to 200 m high.
-Several people died when they were caught in the lava flows.
-The eruption rated a 3 on the Volcanic explosivity index.
-The lava flows also destroyed homes between Quezaltepeque and Sitio del Niño.
-By 11 June, the eruption had generally subsided, and the lava flows affected a 16 km2 area, burying it under ʻaʻā.
-A few of the craters had merged while some occasionally produced explosions.
-Two craters at the southern part of the fracture displayed fumarolic activity.
-One of these eruptive craters, El Tornador, located at 580–650 m in elevation, continued to produce lava and Strombolian explosions.
-Localised earthquakes were also felt.
+The eruption caused the Boquerón crater lake to evaporate and form a cinder cone in the crater called Boqueroncito—it ejected material up to 200 m high.
+The lava flows destroyed homes between Quezaltepeque and Sitio del Niño, and killed several people who were caught by it.
+By 11 June, the eruption had generally subsided, but the lava flows had affected a 16 km2 area, burying it under ʻaʻā (lava).
+Several craters formed and some continued to occasionally produce explosions.
+Two craters at the southern part of the fracture displayed fumarolic activity; one of these, El Tornador, located at 580–650 m in elevation, continued its Strombolian eruptions and erupt lava.
 Explosions on 28 and 29 June expelled volcanic material 200 m into the air.
-The eruptions continued until November.
+Localised earthquakes were also felt, while the eruptions continued until November.
+The 1917 earthquake sequence is one of two volcanic arc earthquakes in Central America associated with an eruption; the other was in 1912 at Izalco after a earthquake.